Skip to content ↓

 Key Stage Three

-Key Stage Three students follow schemes of work that develop and explore new skills in three key technology areas –Graphic design, Food technology and Textiles – via a planned cycle that covers the National Curriculum for Design and Technology requirements.
+Key Stage Three students follow schemes of work that develop and explore new skills in three key technology areas –Graphic design, Food and Textiles – via a planned cycle that covers the National Curriculum for Design and Technology requirements.

-Food Technology
+Food

 In years 7 and 8 the students learn about food nutrients and why we need these nutrients for our health and wellbeing.
 We learn to use our senses of taste and smell with various food items.